ryomo/sarashina-grpo/README.md

 ## Usage

+### Inference

+Open `notebooks/inference.ipynb` in Jupyter Notebook and "Run All".
+You can use the original model, which is not fine-tuned.

+### Fine-tuning

+Open `notebooks/finetuning.ipynb` in Jupyter Notebook and "Run All".

-### TensorBoard
+#### TensorBoard

-Check the training progress with TensorBoard.
+Monitor the training progress using TensorBoard.

 ```bash
 uv run tensorboard --logdir=./artifact/logs
 ```

+#### Inference by Fine-tuned Model

+After training, you can reopen the inference notebook to test the fine-tuned model.
+Set the `MODEL_PATH` variable to the path of the fine-tuned checkpoint.